 The role of a Local Authority Councillor continues to evolve and be an area of continuing Government focus.
 Councillors are a bridge linking the community and the council, therefore Councillors need to develop and deliver in a community leadership role.
 The role also demands the ability to balance the needs of one community with a wider agenda which covers the entire council’s area.

 It is important that the role of councillor is understood by all involved.
 The public, businesses, partners and council officers have to understand what councillors do, how they do it, as well as the limitations of the role.
-Councillors need to continue to develop their community leadership role, utilising the democratic processes open to them (e.g. committee meetings, area or ward meetings, overview and scrutiny committees).
+Councillors need to continue to develop their community leadership role, utilising the democratic processes open to them (e.g. committee meetings, area or ward meetings, scrutiny committees).
 Councillors are a conduit between the community and the council, working to address local issues based on local needs and knowledge.
 The Council will provide information and support to councillors, to assist them in performing this critical role, whatever Local Government Structures are in place in the future.

 The Local Government Association has published documents on the role of a Councillor;

 - provides a voice for and help to all members of the community

 - has responsibility for scrutiny (checking and monitoring what the council does)

 - has regulatory duties (making sure laws are kept to, e.g. planning)

 What does a councillor do for the community / community leadership?